PlanOptica

 Saved searches and URL sharing

 Every control writes its state back into the URL, so the address bar is the saved search.
-Copy the link, paste it in an email, bookmark it - the recipient lands on the same results table.
+Copy the link, paste it in an email, bookmark it - the recipient lands on the same rows.

 Example: